AlbErtogArgAr1/SQL_cyber_salary_project/README.md

 #### United States, England, Canada, Denmark and France are top 5 in remote work field.
-#### On the Tableau analysis you will see the AVG Remote Ratio of these locations.
+#### In the Tableau analysis you will see the AVG Remote Ratio of these locations.

 ```sql
 SELECT